BoyeGuillaume/hyperion/README.md

 ## Axiom inference and automated proof

 This section outlines how axioms and inference rules can be represented and how an automated prover can search for proofs in this formalism.
-The API is evolving; examples below describe the intended workflow that maps to modules in `src/` (`prop`, `expr`, `dtype`).
+The API is evolving; examples below describe the intended workflow that maps to the unified `expr` module.

 ### Core concepts